dongjaek/MultiCloud/README.md

 # MultiCloud
 Little project to become acquainted with Java8.
 Be able to search and upload files to multiple file hosting cloud providers

+Will later port it via Django to create a browser based version.

 The plan is to create a simple GUI that lets the user log in to their individual accounts and store them in a salted and hashed manner on the machine for "security"